-When the experiment was run, the actual choices made by each bird were well predicted by the Prey Selection model.
+When the experiment was run, the actual choices made by each bird were well predicted by the prey selection model.
 For birds who could strip the tape away quickly, the model predicted that the small worms should always be above the threshold of profitability.
 For the birds that handled the small worms slowly, however, the prey model made a different prediction.
 At one or more of the rates at which large worms were presented, each of these birds should have decided to select only the large worms and to ignore the small worms.
-What Krebs and his colleagues found was that the choice behavior of the birds did reveal the existence of this profitability threshold, and at a level that was almost identical to the level predicted by the model.
+What Krebs and his colleagues found was that the choice behavior of the birds did reveal the existence of this profitability threshold and at a level that was almost identical to the level predicted by the model.
+They also, however, observed one significant deviation of behavior from the model.
+Although the birds showed strong preferences for the large worms at the right times, they did not show an absolute preference.
+When they should have been ignoring the small worms completely, they were still sampling those worms about 10% of the time, a result which has been widely repeated but never entirely explained.

-In 1966 MacArthur and Pianka wrote that, "'optimum theories" [which describe behavior as the product of evolution and the environment] are hypotheses for testing rather than anything certain'.
-Recent tests of these hypotheses, like the one conducted by Krebs and his colleagues, suggest that economic approaches may often describe both behavior, and the environmental variables that shape it, quite accurately (Krebs and Davies, 1997).
+In 1966, MacArthur and Pianka wrote that "optimum theories" [which describe behavior as the product of evolution and the environment] are hypotheses for testing rather than anything certain."
+Recent tests of these hypotheses, like the one conducted by Krebs and his colleagues, suggest that economic approaches may often describe both behavior and the environmental variables that shape it quite accurately (Krebs and Davies, 1997).
 Neurophysiological studies of decision making, however, have until recently almost completely ignored these variables as tools for understanding the nervous system.
-Of course the notion that optimum theories of the type MacArthur and Pianka pioneered can be used to study the neural architecture for decision making is more a hypothesis for testing rather than anything certain.
-But a number of laboratories have begun to perform those tests and the results are encouraging.
+Of course, the notion that optimum theories of the type MacArthur and Pianka pioneered can be used to study the neural architecture for decision making is more a hypothesis for testing rather than anything certain.
+But a number of laboratories have begun to perform those tests, and the results are encouraging.